 Now, I do not want to give the impression I was some kind of major player in the development of the TDI.
 I was just one of many voices pushing at White's for years to develop a ground balancing pulse induction (GBPI) detector.
 I am pretty sure though my last second inquiry and little push was what made the tipping point to getting the Target Conductivity switch included, and I think to this day it is one of the most useful and intriguing features on the TDI.
 It allows for a vast reduction in the number of audio responses in certain situations and in conjunction with the manual ground balance and pulse delay offers a degree of discrimination on the TDI not seen on any other pulse induction detector made today.

 This makes the TDI a pulse induction machine that can be used effectively for coin detecting, if the operator knows what they are doing and employs some smarts in site selection.
 I wrote an article entitled Steve's Guide to White's TDI Coin Settings on this very subject.
-I will not repeat the information here in the interest of keeping this page from getting too long.
+I will not repeat the information here in the interest of keeping this page from getting too long so check out the link.
 Suffice it to say the TDI has the ability to play tricks and discern targets far beyond what most PI detectors can achieve.

 Another major feature on the TDI is the ability for the ground balance system to be shut off.
 The method used to ground balance the TDI in effect subtracts the ground reading from the total readings returned by the detector.
 This subtractive method does actually steal some depth, which is easily shown in air tests on targets with the ground balance turned on and the ground balance turned off.
 The closer the target is in relation to the ground balance setting, the more depth is lost.
 People find this very confusing, as the whole point of ground balancing a PI is to get better depth, right?